Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Trends and Open Problems

 \subsection{Detection Under Realistic Settings}

 To date, there has been little work on detection of machine text that addresses class imbalance.
-This is important, as machine generated text in many domains may be a small minority class in practice, and classifiers performance suffers in the presence of steep class imbalance, necessitating alternatives \cite{japkowicz2000learning}.
+This is important, as machine generated text in many domains may be a small minority class in practice, and classification performance typically suffers in the presence of steep class imbalance \cite{japkowicz2000learning}.
 One-class classification may be an appropriate alternative to binary classification for detection of computer generated text \cite{6406735}.

 In addition to considerations related to class imbalance, in practice, defensive detection systems will typically not know the specific parameters, architecture, and training dataset of the NLG models used by attackers.
 As such, there is great value in developing improved techniques that demonstrate efficacy across such variation, continuing trends in recent research \cite{frohling2021feature, rodriguez-etal-2022-cross}.